gchq/stroom-clients/bash/README.md

 version="v1.2.3" git tag -a "send-to-stroom-${version}" -m "Releasing send_to_stroom ${version}" && git push origin "send-to-stroom-${version}"
 ```

-In github create a relase for this tag and upload the following files are release artefacts:
+In github create a release for this tag and upload the following files as release artefacts:

 * send_to_stroom.sh
 * send_to_stroom_args.sh